esensi/model/readme.md

     use ValidatingModelTrait;

     /**
-     * This tells whether or not the model should inject its identifier
-     * into the unique validation rules before attempting validation.
-     *
-     * @var boolean
-     */
-    protected $injectUniqueIdentifier = true;

-    /**
      * These are the default rules that the model will validate against.
      * Developers will probably want to specify generic validation rules
      * that would apply in any save operation vs. form or route